VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The following code sample shows two examples of tests written using the behavioural approach discussed above.

+> **MarkusPersona:** These are the tests we started with, but we then replaced them with state based tests.

 ```Cs
 public SeatsAvailability given_available_seats()
 {